Multi- and Infinite-variate Integration and $L^2$-Approximation on Hilbert Spaces with Gaussian Kernels: The Function Spaces

+Let now $\bs$ be a sequence that satisfies \eqref{g1a}.
 For $d = \infty$ we prefer to replace the full Cartesian product $\R^\N$ in the definition of $\widetilde{L}_\bs$ by the proper subset $\ell^2(\bs^2)$ of full measure.
-Lemma~\ref{l5}.(iii) reveals that this restriction has no impact on the results for integration and $L^2$-approximation, while it simplifies the presentation substantially.
+Lemma~\ref{l5ii} reveals that this restriction has no impact on the results for integration and $L^2$-approximation, while it simplifies the presentation substantially.
 See \citet[Sec.~4.2]{GHHR2021} for further results on different domains for $\widetilde{L}_\bs$ in the case $d = \infty$.

 For every $d$ the mapping

 and the Hilbert space $H(L_\bs)$ are called a Gaussian kernel and, despite a different use in stochastic analysis, a Gaussian space, respectively.
 Accordingly, $H(L_\bs)$ consists of real-valued functions on the domain